Panthay Rebellion: Decline

 The Sultanate's power declined after 1868.
 The Chinese Imperial government had succeeded in reinvigorating itself.
 By 1871 it was directing a campaign for the annihilation of the obdurate Hui Muslims of Yunnan.
 By degrees the Imperial government had tightened the cordon around the Sultanate.
 The Sultanate proved unstable as soon as the Imperial government made a regular and determined attack on it.
 Town after town fell under well-organized attacks from imperial troops.
 Dali itself was besieged by imperial forces.
 Sultan Sulayman (also spelt Suleiman) found himself caged in by the walls of his capital.
 Desperately looking for outside help, he turned to the British for military assistance.
 He realized that only British military intervention could have saved his Sultanate.

 The Sultan had reasons for turning to the British.
-British authorities in India and British Burma had sent a mission led by Maj.
-Sladen to the town of Tengyue in present-day Yunnan (known as Momien in the Shan language) from May–July 1868.
+British authorities in India and British Burma had sent a mission led by Major Sladen to the town of Tengyue in present-day Yunnan (known as Momien in the Shan language) from May–July 1868.
 The Sladen mission had stayed seven weeks at Momien meeting with rebel officials.
 The main purpose of the mission was to revive the Ambassadorial Route between Bhamo and Yunnan and resuscitate border trade, which had almost ceased since 1855, mainly because of the Yunnan Muslims' rebellion.

 Taking advantage of the friendly relations resulting from Sladen's visit, Sultan Sulayman, in his fight for the survival of the Pingnan Guo Sultanate, turned to the British Empire for formal recognition and military assistance.
 In 1872 he sent his adopted son Prince Hassan to England with a personal letter to Queen Victoria, via Burma, in an attempt to obtain official recognition of the Panthay Empire as an independent power.
 The Hassan Mission was accorded courtesy and hospitality in both British Burma and England.
 However, the British politely but firmly refused to intervene militarily in Yunnan against Peking.
 In any case the mission came too late—while Hassan and his party were abroad, Dali was captured by Imperial troops in January 1873.